 Wanting to affect the process by which two billion Asian citizens assume status as a new global middle class, DDI’s focus is on Asia, and our activity encompasses the ASEAN nations of Southeast Asia, the SAARC nations of South Asia, as well as China’s PRC and Chinese Taiwan.
-The four governments below currently capture our attention.
+The five governments below currently capture our attention.

 Meaningful Broadband-China was established under the leadership of Dean Li Guangian of the Department of Information Management at Peking University (PKU) in partnership with Digital Divide Institute.
 The collaboration began with a series of lectures by the DDI Chairman in Beijing who was assigned as Visiting Professor at PKU.
 The key researcher leading the effort is Associate Professor Han Shenlong, who is considered a leading expert on Digital Divide in China.
 Confucius Institute invited DDI’s Professor Smith to deliver a lecture series called “Confucius and the Internet,” that explores the link between the philosophy of the ancient sage Confucius and principles and challenges that shape the internet in China.
 In July 2020 Professor Smith was given a two year appointment as visiting professor at Peking University Department of Information Management.
 His focus will be to